puru-samal/distributed-bitcoin-miner/README.md

 $HOME/go/bin/client localhost:6060 bradfitz 9999
 ```

-Note that you will need to use the `os.Args` variable in your code to access the user-specified
-command line arguments.

 ### Run Sanity Tests

-We have provided *basic* tests for your miner and client implementations.
-Note that passing them does not indicate that your implementation is correct, nor does it mean your code will earn full scores on Gradescope.
-Extra tests are encouraged before you submit your code.

-To sanity tests, you need to ensure you have compiled version of `client` and `miner` in the same directories as their respective source files.
+Some _basic_ tests are provided for the miner and client implementations.
+Extra more-intensive tests are implemented in `src/github.com/cmu440/Tester.py`.
+To run these tests, you need to ensure you have compiled version of `client` and `miner` in the same directories as their respective source files.
 Do this by running the following commands in the each directory:

 ```bash
 $ cd <path-to-p1>/src/github.com/cmu440/bitcoin/miner